Head On Photo Festival: Head On(line) Photo Festival 2020

 In 2020, Head On became the first photography festival in the world to be delivered entirely online due to the effects of the COVID-19 pandemic.

 The online Festival featured a selection of free exhibitions, artist talks, panel discussions and webinars.
 A highlight of Head On(line) Photo Festival was Paper Tigers, an exhibition featuring 60 images from 60 of Australia's leading photojournalists.

 The Festival was opened virtually by Osher Gunsberg.
 The Festival itself attracted 80,000 visits from 148 countries.

 Head On Photo Awards

 The Head On Photo Awards represents photography across Portrait and Landscape categories.
 The Head On Student Award is open to Australian primary and secondary school students.
 In 2020, the total prize pool was valued at A$70,000, including two cash prizes of A$15,000 each.
-Since its inception in 2004, Head On Foundation distributed over A$700,000 in cash and products as prizes.
+Since its inception in 2004, Head On Foundation distributed over A$800,000 in cash and products as prizes.

 Head On Photo Awards included a prize for images produced on a mobile-device until 2019.
 Mobile photography is no longer its own category, but is incorporated into the other categories.

+Introduced in 2023, the Head On Environmental Awards by Australian Geographic celebrates the power of photography to capture and provoke reflection on our world and our place in it, inspiring action and driving positive change for our planet.

+The esteemed 2023 international judging panel of the Head On Photo Awards included Aline Smithson, Bill Shapiro, Gwen Lee, James Whitlow Delano, Jasmine Robertson, Jesse Marlow, Jessica Hromas, Krishna Sheth, Laura Moore, Moshe Rosenzveig OAM, Natan Dvir, and Nicky Catley.